 The Trust's investment strategy is for QRI Manager Pty Ltd (the "Manager") to invest the Trust's capital in a portfolio of investments that provide unitholders with exposure to real estate loans secured by first and second mortgages, predominantly located in Australia and from time to time in New Zealand.
 Amounts raised by the Trust are invested in the Qualitas Wholesale Real Estate Income Fund.
-As at 30 June 2020, the Qualitas Wholesale Real Estate Income Fund invests directly in unlisted wholesale funds, which currently comprise of Qualitas Senior Debt Fund, Qualitas Land Debt Fund and the Qualitas Mezzanine Debt Fund.
-It also has directly invested into loan assets and invests in the Arch Finance Warehouse Trust note program.
+As at 30 June 2021, the Qualitas Wholesale Real Estate Income Fund invests directly in unlisted wholesale funds, which currently comprise of Qualitas Senior Debt Fund, Qualitas Land Debt Fund and the Qualitas Mezzanine Debt Fund.